Hurricane Dorian

 Dorian developed from a tropical wave on August 24 over the Central Atlantic.
 The storm moved through the Lesser Antilles and became a hurricane north of the Greater Antilles on August 28.
 Dorian proceeded to undergo rapid intensification over the following days, before reaching its peak as a Category 5 hurricane with one-minute sustained winds of 185 mph (295 km/h) and a minimum central pressure of 910 mbar by September 1.
 It made landfall in The Bahamas in Elbow Cay, just east of Abaco Island, and again on Grand Bahama several hours later, where it remained nearly stationary for the next day or so.
 After weakening considerably, Dorian began moving northwestward on September 3, parallel to the east coast of Florida.
-Dwindling in strength, the hurricane turned to the northeast the next day and made landfall on Cape Hatteras at Category 2 intensity on September 6.
+Dwindling in strength, the hurricane turned to the northeast the next day and made landfall on Cape Hatteras (North Carolina) at Category 2 intensity on September 6.
 Dorian transitioned into an extratropical cyclone on September 7, before striking first Nova Scotia and then Newfoundland with hurricane-force winds on the next day.
 The storm finally dissipated near Greenland on September 10.

 From August 26 to August 28, the storm affected several parts of the northernmost Lesser Antilles.
 Damaging winds primarily affected the Virgin Islands where gusts reached 111 mph.
 Extensive precautionary measures were taken to mitigate damage, especially in Puerto Rico, where one person died.
 Elsewhere in the Lesser Antilles, impacts from the storm were relatively minor.
 In preparation for the storm, the states of Florida, Georgia, South Carolina, North Carolina and Virginia all declared a state of emergency and many coastal counties from Florida to North Carolina issued mandatory evacuation orders.
 Damage in The Bahamas was catastrophic due to the prolonged and intense storm conditions, including heavy rainfall, high winds and storm surge, with thousands of homes destroyed and at least 77 direct deaths recorded, 74 of which occurred in The Bahamas.
 The true death toll is unknown, with 245 people still missing as of August 2020.
-Dorian is the costliest disaster in Bahamian history, estimated to have left behind $3.4 billion (2020 USD) in damage in that country, while causing a total of $5.1 billion in damage overall.
+Dorian is the costliest disaster in Bahamian history, estimated to have left behind $3.4 billion (2020 USD) in damage in that country, while causing a total of $5.08 billion in damage overall.
 Due to the damage and loss of life, the name Dorian was later retired from the Atlantic rotating naming lists by the World Meteorological Organization.